VinitSingroha/zomato_ratings_analysis_prediction/README.md

-Zomato Ratings in Bangaluru
+Zomato Ratings Analysis:

-The analysis shows the influence of different factors like menu, location etc. that lead to a change in the ratings .
+1. First I have analyzed the dataset of the restaurants of Bengaluru for different factors affecting the ratings.
+2. Then I created a ML model to predict the rating given different factors.
+3. Then I created a Flask app to use the model with a front end.Here the user can enter numeric values related to every factor value and then get thee expected rating.